alexrobbins/cascalog-intro/slides/presentation.md

 <!--- Notes:
 Cascalog is not the only distributed computing framework.
 Actually, it is built on top of one of its biggest competitors, Hadoop.
-Other packages currently solving this problem include Pig, Hive and Riak, among others.
+Other packages currently solving this problem include Pig, Hive and Riak, just to name a few.
 The different packages embrace different abstractions, as well as different levels of abstraction.
 --->